EternalKnight002/joke-api/README.md

 ### 🏁 License

-This project is licensed under the [MIT License](LICENSE) © 2025 EternalKnight002
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---